elastos/Elastos.Developer.Website/content/faq/faq_general.md

 {{< todo "Merge from the english version of the medium FAQ: https://medium.com/elastos-france/faq-4d5b0120ea27" >}}

+{{% faqentry question="What are the benefits of using ELA?" %}}
+Users can use the ELA coin to get a decentralized identification (DID) and use this DID to buy things such as DApps, cloud storage capacity and a lot of other resources including digital assets and more.
+On top of this you can also invest in ICO projects and products on the Elastos platform with the ELA coin.
+{{% /faqentry %}}

+{{% faqentry question="What is the use case of ELA, the currency of Elastos?" %}}
+{{< internallink "Elastos tokenomics." "/concepts/blockchain/tokenomics.md" >}}
+{{% /faqentry %}}

+{{% faqentry question="What will I be able to buy with ELA?" %}}
+* Cloud storage space (Interplanetary File System [IPFS])
+* Digital goods (with their Universally Unique Identifiers [UUID])
+* Computing Power if necessary
+* Music, films, games and other kinds of scarce digital assets
+* Services like domain name registrations and page rankings
+* Applications built upon Elastos can use ELA for their transactions.
+* ELA will be the principal payment method used to compensate developers for the creation of DApps on the Elastos platform.
+* Users can participate in the token sale (ICO) of a project, the presale of a product or a funding
+* And more…
+{{% /faqentry %}}

+{{% faqentry question="Is a part of Elastos’ code copied from another project?" %}}
+Some of the Onchain team members worked on both ontology and elastos early on to build the main chain code.
+This is why the main chain code for DNA and Elastos are similar.
+Keep in mind that these kind of practices are very common in the open source world and that the mainchain ELA is only a part of Elastos.
+Every sidechain and the development of the OS/Runtime/Carrier comes from original code and is way more complex.
+{{% /faqentry %}}

+{{% faqentry question="What is a sELA?" %}}
+It is a satoshi ELA.

+1 sELA = 0.00000001 ELA
+{{% /faqentry %}}

 {{% faqentry question="Who are Elastos’s competitors at the moment?
 And what makes Elastos different from others?" %}}
 EOS is called a blockchain operation system, but its development period and open source codes are much shorter than Elastos’ 17 years.
 Also, EOS is dependent on its main-chain, so no matter how optimized it becomes, its throughput is limited.
 Elastos can extend the throughput infinitely with flexible main-chain and side-chain solution.
 Meanwhile, Elastos Runtime can deliver the trust function of the blockchain to a user’s application (like a cell phone, laptop, etc), which applies the blockchain to various scenarios in daily life.
 {{% /faqentry %}}